Irreligion in China

-China has the world's greatest irreligious population, and the Chinese government and the ruling Chinese Communist Party (CCP) is officially atheist.
-Despite limitations on certain forms of religious expression and assembly, religion is not banned, and religious freedom is nominally protected under the Chinese constitution.
+China has the world's largest irreligious population.
+The Chinese government and the ruling Chinese Communist Party (CCP) have conducted antireligious campaigns throughout their rule.
+Religious freedom is protected under the Chinese constitution.
 Among the general Chinese population, there are a wide variety of religious practices.
 The Chinese government's attitude to religion is one of skepticism and non-promotion.

 According to a 2012 Gallup poll, 47% of Chinese people were convinced atheists, and a further 30% were not religious.
 In comparison, only 14% considered themselves to be religious.
 More recently, a 2015 Gallup poll found the number of convinced atheists in China to be 61%, with a further 29% saying that they are not religious compared to just 7% who are religious.

 Since 1978, the constitution provides for religious freedom: "No state organ, public organization or individual may compel citizens to believe in, or not to believe in, any religion; nor may they discriminate against citizens because they do, or do not believe in religion" (article 36).
-The Chinese state officially recognizes five religions: Buddhism, Taoism, Islam, Catholicism, and Protestantism.
+The Chinese state officially recognizes five religions - Buddhism, Taoism, Islam, Catholicism, and Protestantism - managed by the State Administration for Religious Affairs of the United Front Work Department.